TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Social media sites

 Bank of America provides experiences on social media platforms including, but not limited to, Facebook®, Twitter®, YouTube® and LinkedIn® that enable online sharing and collaboration among users who have registered to use them.
 Any content you post on official Bank of America managed social media pages, such as pictures, information, opinions, or any Personal Information that you make available to other participants on these social platforms, is subject to the Terms of Use and Privacy Policies of those respective platforms.
 Please refer to them to better understand your rights and obligations with regard to such content.
-In addition, please note that when visiting any official Bank of America social media pages, you are also subject to Bank of America's Privacy Notices, Social Media User Terms and Community Guidelines
+In addition, please note that when visiting any official Bank of America social media pages, you are also subject to Bank of America's Privacy Notices and Social Media User Terms.

 Security